WHAT WILL KILL JAPANESE KNOTWEED?

 WHICH WEED KILLER FOR JAPANESE KNOTWEED?

-Glyphosate based herbicides can kill Japanese Knotweed.
+Glyphosate based herbicides can be used to treat Japanese Knotweed.
 The best time to spray the leaves of Japanese Knotweed with herbicide is summer time, June – July during maximum growth.
 During this time Japanese Knotweed reaches its maximum height and is your best bet to get rid.

 At this stage the plant stops growing new stems and leaves and begins sending its resources back down to the rhizomes, enabling the rhizomes to grow.